cyanchicken1/HackOHI-O/README.md

 npm install

-Run on iOS:

-npx react-native run-ios

-Run on Android:

-npx react-native run-android

-A Note on Data
+Run:
+npm start

+Building Data Storage Note:

 The buildings.json file in /assets/data was generated from a raw GeoJSON file provided by OSU.
 A custom script (/scripts/processGeoJSON.js) was written to parse the complex building polygons and calculate their center points.
 This script does not need to be run unless the source data changes.

-🔮 Future Work
+Future Work:

 This app is a strong foundation.
-Our vision for scaling includes:
+Our vision for the future includes:

-10x People (Technical Scale): Move the routing algorithm to a serverless cloud function.
-This allows the server to poll the OSU API once, caching the data.
-Users' apps just send coordinates and get an answer, making the app lighter, faster, and more scalable.

-10x Big (Feature Scale): Integrate COTA, scooter, and bike-share APIs.
-Our algorithm is transport-agnostic and can easily compare bestBusTime vs. bestScooterTime.
+- Algorithm Updates: Update algorithm to check if riding multiple buses may be more efficient and add that to the route, allow user to set multiple stops.

+- Allow user to import their class schedule to see which routes they should take to class.

-10x Impact (Social Scale): Add safety and accessibility features like "Share My ETA," a "Well-Lit Routes" mode for walking at night, and a "Wheelchair Accessible" filter.
+- Social Features, Smart Notifications: Add safety and accessibility features like "Share My ETA" and notify user of any changes or delays to their route.

-👥 Authors
+- Scheduling: Use bus history to predict which routes should be taken for user-inputted times and destinations.

+Authors:

 Nico Dunlap
 Luke Butcher
 Nicholas Hubbard
 Lohith Katari

-📄 License

-This project is licensed under the MIT License.